Drugs – lithium/demeclocycline – both interfere with the binding of ADH

 Chronic renal disease

-Post obstructive uropathy¹
+Post obstructive uropathy

-Gestational diabetes insipidus is therefore thought to be caused by overproduction of vasopressinase by the placenta causing a lack of functional vasopressin.
+Gestational diabetes insipidus is therefore thought to be caused by the overproduction of vasopressinase by the placenta causing a deficiency of functional vasopressin.

-The symptoms of primary polydipsia are therefore very similar to those of diabetes insipidus however a fluid deprivation test can help distinguish the diseases.
+The symptoms of primary polydipsia are therefore very similar to those of diabetes insipidus, however, a fluid deprivation test can help distinguish the diseases.